StackVista/stackstate-agent/stackstate-changelog.md

   - Added support for filtering ServiceNow CI's using a custom `sysparm_query`.
 - Integrations:
   - Added local persistent state that can be used by integrations to persist a JSON object per check instance to disk.
+  - Support dynamic identifier building from check configuration using `identifier_mappings`.

 **Improvements**